Christopher-Peterson/Rstats2019/README.md

 For the first part of the class, we will be following along with [R for Data Science](http://r4ds.had.co.nz/index.html), a free online textbook.
 This book will provide additional examples and cover some areas in more depth than we can get to in person.

+# Additional resources

+Claus Wilke offers a class called SDS 348: Computational Biology and Bioinformatics that teaches R and Python.
+He makes it freely available online (https://wilkelab.org/classes/SDS348_spring_2019.html).
+Work through the lectures and assignments for additional practice.

+RStudio produces cheatsheets for things such as data import, transformation, and visualization.
+Great for quick reference while you're coding (https://rstudio.com/resources/cheatsheets/).